Novia-RDI-XR-Robotics/a-frame-xr-tutorial/README.md

 ### Method 1: Host the webpage on your computer

 You can run a small web server on your computer to host the content locally.
-You’ll need to install some server software (like Node.js or Python’s built-in HTTP server), set up HTTPS security (required for WebXR), and make sure your headset is connected to the same wireless network as your computer.
-Then you can access your content through your computer’s IP address.
+First, install some server software, such as Node.js or use Python’s built-in HTTP server.
+Next, set up HTTPS (which is required for WebXR to work).
+Make sure your headset is on the same wireless network as your computer.
+After that, you can access your content by typing your computer’s IP address into your headset’s browser.

+**Important**: Understand the potential security and network risks of running a self-hosted web server before attempting this approach.

 ### Method 2: Use an online service